bs-production/healthy-template-builder/README.md

 ## New index
 - Inside the build folder there will be a brand new file you can copy into your borders file.
+- Copy the index.html into the borders in the CMS
+- Grab the template.css and style.css from devtest30 in the CMS